justinwalsh/daux.io/docs/05_Configuration/Confluence_upload.md

 }
 ```

+You can also provide a `root_id` instead of an `ancestor_id` in this case, you specify the id as the homepage of your documentation.

+You can use that when you're uploading your documentation to the root of a Confluence Space or if your page already exists.

 ## Prefix
 Because confluence can't have two pages with the same name in a space, I recommend you define a prefix for your pages.